earth

 • Self-defense and firefighting team trainings and drills are conducted twice a year.

-• Hold infectious disease prevention and response drills.
+• Hold infectious disease prevention and response drills irregularly.
 In response to the communicable pandemic, an Epidemic Prevention and Response Committee was convened to discuss implementation plans and measures to protect the safety and health of employees.

 • Emergency response drill review meetings to review and recommend future improvements.